If you work in 2 or more countries

 If you are insured in the wrong country, this will have consequences for your benefits, healthcare costs and social insurance contributions.
 For example, you may pay contributions in the wrong country.
 Or your benefit may come from the wrong country.

 If it turns out later that you have been insured in the wrong country, the contributions you paid there may not be refunded.
-But you will probably have to pay contributions again in the country where you are actually insured.
+However, you will probably have to pay contributions again in the country where you are actually insured.
 You will also have to pay back any benefits or healthcare costs you received in the wrong country.

 For more information, select the situation that applies to you